tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LP_Ins_Std_Dev_Risk.md

   dtype: float64
   ```

-* A key way to assess risk is to use the `plot.hist` function to visually review standard deviation trends.
-This will visually demonstrate the mean value, as well as the number an severity of the deviations.
+* A key way to assess risk is to use the `plot.hist` function to create a chart of standard deviation trends.
+This will visually demonstrate the mean value, as well as the number and severity of any deviations.

   ```python
   portfolio_a_std = np.random.normal(scale=0.5, size=10000)